Becca18/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-Python 2 because it seems to be the more widely used Python version currently.
+Python 2 because it seems to be the more widely used Python version currently and has more documentation to help me as a beginner.

 ###Q2.
 Which Python Version Installed